J&J picks Bayer executive Peterson as group worldwide chairman

 Over the past couple of years, faulty manufacturing has prompted J&J’s McNeil unit to recall millions of bottles and packages of Tylenol, Motrin, Rolaids, Benadryl and other products.
 Some of these recalls affected the company’s distribution worldwide.

-Peterson is chairman and chief executive officer of Bayer CropScience AG, a Europe-based affiliate of Bayer AG (BAYGn.DE), a position she has held since 2010.
+Peterson is chairman and chief executive officer of Bayer AG (BAYGn.DE) affiliate Bayer CropScience AG, based in Europe, a position she has held since 2010.
 Before that, she was president and CEO of Bayer Medical Care and president of Bayer HealthCare AG’s Diabetes Care Division.

 Prior to joining Bayer in 2005, Peterson spent 5 years in leadership roles at Medco Health Solutions.